The Healthier Together programme is an integrated, UK wide approach to improve outcomes for children and their families.

 Frank are there also to make sure all the Healthier Together platforms are aware of each other’s functionality and understand any new requirements or ideas that could be developed and the cost burden shared.

-The Healthier Together programme is a finalist in the Paediatric Care Initiative of the Year category at the HSJ Value Awards 2021.
+The Healthier Together programme was awarded Highly Commended for the Paediatric Care Initiative of the Year category at the HSJ Value Awards in 2021.